harshitsingh54617-cloud/Large-DATA-V_SALEs-EDA-Analysis-/README.md

 # Large-DATA-V_SALEs-EDA-Analysis-
 Vendor Performance Analysis (1.5GB Dataset, SQL + Python)  This project focuses on analyzing vendor performance using a large-scale dataset (~1.5GB) to uncover key business insights around sales efficiency, inventory turnover, and vendor contribution to overall revenue.
 Project Overview
 The dataset was processed, cleaned, and stored using SQL for structured querying and Python for analytical workflows and visualization.
-The analysis highlights:
-Top-performing vendors and brands based on sales revenue Vendor contribution to overall purchasing and inventory value Low-performing vendors with poor inventory turnover and slow-moving products Patterns and correlations influencing vendor efficiency